 1 in 3 Households in Our Communities Struggle to Make Ends Meet

-At Crossroads United Way (CRUW), our mission is to improve the lives of individuals and families by mobilizing the caring power of our communities to advance the common good.
-The reality that nearly 124,000 people in our communities are living at the ALICE or poverty level underscores the critical need for our efforts.
+At Crossroads United Way (CRUW), our mission is to improve lives by mobilizing the caring power of our communities to advance the common good.
+That work begins with understanding the challenges facing our neighbors and using data to drive meaningful action.

 Who is ALICE?